vector-man/LibIPS.NET/README.md

 ==========

 LibIPS.NET is a .NET implementation of 'libips', a library for 'International Patching System' (IPS) patches.

-It is based on the source code of 'flips,' that was originally written in C++ and created by Alcaro.
-You can read more about his version on this forum: http://www.smwcentral.net/?p=viewthread&t=61289
+It is based on the source code of Floating IPS, that was originally written in C++ and created by Alcaro.
+You can locate his project here: https://github.com/Alcaro/Flips

+NOTE: the code for LibIPS.NET is based on the LGPL v3 version of Floating IPS.
+Alcaro has changed the license for Floating IPS to GPL v3.

 License
 =======